 The key combination for a shortcut will depend on two things:

 - the pre-assigned keys used by a browser for the same element

 In Firefox, if you press the key combination Alt + Shift + V (or Alt + Control + V in macOS) you’ll get the alert “View Clicked”.

-Since the predefined browser keys varies with each browser and OS, it is recommended you let the users know of the key combinations used for the shortcuts.
+Since the predefined browser keys vary with each browser and OS, it is recommended you let the users know of the key combinations used for the shortcuts.